-Pancreas divisum is a birth defect in which parts of the pancreas fail to join together.
-The pancreas is a long flat organ located between the stomach and spine that is involved in food digestion.
+Pancreas divisum is a birth defect in which parts of the pancreas do not join together.
+The pancreas is a long, flat organ located between the stomach and spine.
+It helps in food digestion.

 If a pancreatic duct becomes blocked, swelling and tissue damage (pancreatitis) may develop.

 Note: Unless you have pancreatitis, you will not have symptoms.

 The following treatments may be needed if you have symptoms of the condition, or if pancreatitis keeps returning:

 - ERCP with a cut to enlarge the opening where the pancreatic duct drains